rust-lang/rfcs/text/0000-pattern-3.md

 ### Matching a `&Regex`

 In the prototype above, we always feed the remaining haystack into `.search()`.
-This works fine for built-in pattern types like `char` and `&str`, but is totally broken for more advanced regular expression patterns.
+This works fine for built-in needle types like `char` and `&str`, but is totally broken for more advanced regular expression needles.

 The main issue is due to anchors and look-around.
 Anchors like `^` and `$` depend on the actual position where the slice appears.